Eldridge R. Johnson: Consolidated Talking Machine Company

 Around this time, Johnson began experimenting with recording and disc duplicating technologies under a cloud of secrecy.
 Johnson had long been dissatisfied with the raucous, scratchy sound of Berliner's discs and believed a better recording and mastering process could be developed.
 Berliner's process for creating master records involved coating a zinc disc with an acid-resistant fatty film and then scratching the coating away with a recording stylus.
 Berliner would then submerse the recorded disc in an acid bath to create deeper grooves.
 From this master, stampers could easily be made for mass production of records—a definite advantage over the difficult-to-duplicate wax cylinders of the Edison Phonograph.

 Examining the Berliner discs under a microscope, Johnson recognized that the acid etched process was creating random jagged grooves in the records, which were excessively scratchy and noisy when played.
 Johnson began experimenting with melted down Edison wax cylinders in an attempt to bring the sonic benefits of the Bell-Tainter method of engraving in wax to lateral-cut Gramophone discs.

-Johnson was successful in developing a satisfactory process of recording, but mass production still proved challenging.
-Whereas Berliner's zinc master easily electroplated to facilitate the master stampers, Johnson's wax discs were not.
+Johnson was successful in developing an improved process of recording, but mass production still proved challenging.
+Whereas Berliner's zinc master were easily electroplated to facilitate the master stampers, Johnson's wax discs were not.
 Johnson contacted C. K. Haddon, an associate from his J. Lodge and Son days who had access to electroplating machinery.
 Johnson provided Haddon with a fragment of a Gramophone disc, ostensibly to obscure the direction of his research.

-After two years and an investment of $50,000, Johnson was prepared to enter the Gramophone record market in 1900; he incorporated as the Consolidated Talking Machine Company of Philadelphia, and began selling records as well as a variety of Gramophone models under this name.
-This brought Johnson directly into the bitter legal dispute between Berliner and their former partner, Frank Seaman; Seaman then sued Johnson in early 1901, and requested an injunction prohibiting Johnson from manufacturing and selling Gramophones.
-The injunction was denied, but Johnson was temporarily prevented from using variations on the word ‘Gramophone’.
+After two years and an investment of $50,000, Johnson was prepared to enter the Gramophone disc record market; he incorporated as the Consolidated Talking Machine Company of Philadelphia, and began selling records as well as a variety of Gramophone models under this name.
+In the autumn of 1900, Johnson's first advertisements for Consolidated appeared and featured a rendering of a little dog peering quizzically into the horn of a Gramophone with the phrase, "His Master's Voice".

+Johnson's foray into the gramophone business brought him directly into the bitter ongoing legal dispute over the Gramophone patents between Berliner and their former partner, Frank Seaman; in early 1901, Seaman sued Johnson and requested an injunction prohibiting Consolidated from manufacturing and selling Gramophones.
+On March 1, 1901, the injunction was denied but Johnson was temporarily prevented from using variations on the word ‘Gramophone’.
 Though this decision was soon reversed, Johnson chose not to refer to his talking machine as a 'Gramophone'.
 On March 12, less than two weeks after the court decision, Johnson registered the ‘Victor’ trademark.